-The appeal will be heard by the Disciplinary Appeals Committee, made up of 3 Governors who have not previously been involved.
+The appeal will be heard by the Disciplinary Appeals Committee, made up of three Governors who have not previously been involved.
 They can either uphold the warning or cancel it.
-There is no right of appeal against a verbal warning, if one has been given.

-If the decision was to dismiss, the employee must be given an opportunity to appeal to the Dismissal Appeals Committee of the Governors, made up of 3 Governors who have not previously been involved.
+If the employee wishes to appeal against a decision to dismiss, the employee must be given an opportunity to appeal to the Dismissal Appeals Committee of the Governors, made up of three Governors who have not previously been involved.

-The appeal hearing will usually be a review of the fairness of the original decision taking account of the particular grounds of appeal and any new information that is identified, not a re-hearing.
-Exceptionally it may be conducted as a complete re-hearing of the matter.
-This will be at the Trust's discretion depending on the circumstances of the case.
+The appeal hearing will usually be a review of the fairness of the original decision taking account of the particular grounds of appeal and any new information that is identified; it is not intended to be a re-hearing.
+In exceptional circumstances, it may be conducted as a complete re-hearing of the matter; however, this will be at the Academy Trust's sole discretion depending on the circumstances of the case.
 In any event the appeal will be dealt with as impartially as possible.

-If new matters of evidence are raised in an appeal, the Academy may need to carry out further investigation.
+If new matters of evidence are raised in an appeal, the Academy Trust may need to carry out further investigation.
 If any new information comes to light, it will provide the employee with a summary including, where appropriate, copies of additional relevant documents and witness statements.
 The employee will have a reasonable opportunity to consider this information before or during the hearing.